 - Acting for the contractor in a multi-million dollar SIAC arbitration arising out of the rehabilitation, design and construction of a road of national significance in the Islamic Republic of Afghanistan (FIDIC Pink Book).
 Issues include delay and extensions of time, advance payment, early completion, and the enforcement of binding non-final Dispute Board decisions.

-- Acting as sole counsel for the contractor in adjudication proceedings arising out of a £15m construction and refurbishment project at a large food manufacturing facility (JCT 2011 Standard Building Contract Without Quantities).
+- Acting as sole counsel for the contractor in adjudication proceedings arising out of an amended multi-million pound JCT contract.

 - Acting as sole counsel for the defendant in a claim arising out of a bespoke contract for works valued in excess of £200,000, involving complex issues of contractual interpretation and rectification.

 - Acting as sole counsel in a claim for the defective and dangerous construction of a new-build residential development, including issues under the Defective Premises Act 1972.